 It was John who used this word and it was he who gave us the meaning He intended.
 In 1 John 5:4-5 he wrote, “for everyone born of God overcomes the world.
 This is the victory that has overcome the world, even our faith.
 Who is it that overcomes the world?
 Only he who believes that Jesus is the Son of God.”

 The Church of Sardis represents the mainline denominations of today.
 There are many there who hear the gospel and agree with it intellectually, but they’ve never obeyed the Lord’s commandment to be born again.
 (John 3:3) Others, a much smaller group have done so, are saved, and will never be rejected.
-The letter to Sardis presents one of the clearest arguments in Scripture that we must choose to be saved and once we do nothing can reverse it.
+The letter to Sardis presents one of the clearest arguments in Scripture that we must choose to be saved.